 Bogdan is an award-winning undergraduate medical student with a strong passion for medical leadership and innovation.
-He is currently the National Student Champion for Social Prescribing and the founder of the newly established National Social Prescribing Student Champion Scheme.
+He was the National Student Champion for Social Prescribing, having recently graduated from his medical degree he is now the Lead for Junior Doctors, and the founder of the newly established National Social Prescribing Student Champion Scheme.
 The scheme has been created to enable medical students – the generation of today, and the future doctors of tomorrow – to get involved in learning about, teaching, and promoting Social Prescribing within their region.

 In the past, the medical school curriculum has been established with little involvement from medical students.
 Bogdan is hoping that medical students can stand up and request to be taught concepts that will be key to their future practice.
 Bogdan is looking forward to collaborating with as many medical students nationally to put this puzzle together and to attempt introducing Social Prescribing into the undergraduate and postgraduate medical school curriculum.

 Ranjeev Singh Sidhu – Pharmacy Lead